Roger Cooke (artist): Personal life and career

 Roger Cooke was born on January 24, 1941, in Portland, Oregon.
 His interest in fine art began in his adolescence with his enrollment in Art Instruction School's Correspondence Course.
 He would eventually attend Portland State University for two years in its art program before finishing a four-year bachelor’s degree in illustration at the ArtCenter College of Design in Los Angeles in 1970.
 His freelance-illustration career began in Oregon after two years with Jackson-Zendor Studio in Indianapolis, Indiana.
 His career in oil painting began in 1974.

 He married Edna Stoltzfus on September 20, 1969, and had four children.
 The two of them spent that last 40 years of his life in Sandy, Oregon, where much of his illustrations and paintings were created.
 His inspiration drew most heavily upon the nature of Oregon and the life of pioneers and Native Americans.
 Roger Cooke heavily researched his motifs before painting.
 His style is best known for its soft backgrounds and realistic people.

 Roger Cooke died on March 27, 2012, after a three year battle with Multiple Myeloma cancer.
-The website with his artwork was maintained by his wife Edna Cooke until her passing on June 7, 2017.
+The website with his artwork was maintained by his wife Edna Cooke until her death on June 7, 2017.
 The website no longer exists.